 All grade grievances are handled through the student grievance process.
 However, in general, and by law, the instructor is solely responsible for the grades he/she assigns.
 No instructor may be directed to change a grade except in certain narrow circumstances authorized by Education Code Section 76224(a), “When grades are given for any course of instruction taught in a community college, the grade given to each student shall be the grade determined by the instructor of the course and the determination of the student’s grade by the instructor, in the absence of mistake, fraud, bad faith, or incompetency, shall be final.”

 Grade grievances are handled through the Office of the Dean of Counseling and Social Sciences located in the Counseling/Career & Transfer Center in the Student Services Center.
-Dr. Robyn Brammer, Dean of Counseling and Social Sciences
+Dr. Robyn Brammer, Dean of Counseling

 The Coast Community College District is committed to equal opportunity in educational programs, employment, and all access to institutional programs and activities.
 The District does not discriminate unlawfully in providing educational or employment opportunities to any person on the basis of race or ethnicity, gender, gender identity, gender expression, religion, age, national origin, sexual orientation, marital status, medical condition, pregnancy, physical or mental disability, military or veteran status, or genetic information or because they are perceived to have one or more of the foregoing characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.